TonyKess/genotyping_hpc/preprocessing.md

 Raw sequence data requires pre-processing to be used in genotyping pipelines.
 You would think someone would have dealt with this issue in a single consolidated software package, and that is [kind of true](https://nf-co.re/sarek).
 But projects in "non-model" species (e.g. everything) often have lots of small analysis decisions that require working closely with the data, so we are going to run these steps ourselves!
 Working with pre-configured pipelines also often requires prior knowledge of what the tools are actually doing, and what their inputs/outputs and errors look like.
-The scripts for running these on a SLURM cluster are listed in
+The scripts for running these on a SLURM cluster are listed [here](https://github.com/TonyKess/genotyping_hpc/tree/main/scripts).

-<LOCATION FOR FUTURE TONY> .
+Eventually we can combine these into a single workflow for reproducibility and solve the problem of genotyping permanently and everyone can move on to working on other problems rather than building wrappers around their own preferred toolset for genotyping data used in their research. [ha](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7111497/) [ha](https://academic.oup.com/bioinformatics/article/34/1/107/4096362) [just](https://github.com/snakemake-workflows/dna-seq-gatk-variant-calling) [kidding](https://www.nature.com/articles/nmeth.3505).

+It's still worth packaging tools as a workflow where possible, and these are great resources that have been developed, but often each project has different suites of tools that need to be tested and run.

-This section provides links for running these tools in SLURM, and a bit of background on why we run them in a specific order.
+This section provides links for running tools we have used for genotyping fisheries species, with an emphasis on handling low and medium coverage data through working with genotype likelihoods and imputation.
+We run these tools in [SLURM](https://slurm.schedmd.com/documentation.html) and a bit of background on why we run them in a specific order.

 First, we need to set up the directory structure: